 Raising funds for The Brain Tumour Charity in memory of Joan

 Our Mum Joan - An infinitely kind, fiercely protective, strong and loving person who wanted nothing more in life than for all those around her to feel like they were happy, loved and cared for.
+She was the person that so many went to for advice and for a shoulder to cry on.

 In 2008 our world was turned upside down, and we had to use everything that Mum had taught us about being strong and the importance of family more than we ever had to before.